 Finding the courage to come out after 20 years of marriage

-Scott Wright’s coming out journey came full circle last July when he received an email from Judy Shepard.
+Scott Wright’s coming out journey came full circle in July 2020 when he received an email from Judy Shepard.

 The brutal murder in 1998 of Judy’s son, Matthew Shepard, a gay college student, was a defining moment in Wright’s life, given how deeply conflicted he was with his own identity at the time.
 It would take another 20 years for Wright to find the courage to accept himself.